daattali/beautiful-jekyll/registration.md

 ## Parental Consent

 The file located below is for a Notary consent form for minors between the ages of 14-17 to attend the convention without an adult.
-Reminder: all Minors in this age group that are eligible to receive a vaccine must show proof of vaccination before a registration can be completed.
-Without proof of vaccination a registration WILL NOT be given.
+Reminder: all Minors must have a vaccine card and be boosted before a registration can be completed.
+Without proof of vaccination and booster a registration WILL NOT be given.

-[Get the parental consent form](/uploads/F2-2022-Parental-Consent.docx){: target="_blank" rel="noopener"}
+[Get the parental consent form](https://docs.google.com/document/d/1BDVSTUA_VEBAOYD_VgRfCxz_o4K1o3Xg5ZRDSsEmp4c/edit ){: target="_blank" rel="noopener"}

 ## Questions or Concerns?